Best cameras for kids and teens – Updated 2021

 Bridge cameras

 Bridge cameras are great for both kids and teens.
-With easy to use camera modes and settings, both automatic and manual, and amazing zoom abilities without having to splash out on expensive lenses too.
+With easy-to-use camera modes and settings, both automatic and manual, and amazing zoom abilities without splashing out on expensive lenses too.

-If you are looking for the best camera for a teenager, we would recommend skipping to the next section on DSLRs.
+If you are looking for the best camera for older teenagers, we would recommend skipping to the next section on DSLRs.

 The Panasonic DMC-FZ330 has a 25-600mm zoom, which means you can take panoramic landscapes, as well as getting super close to things by zooming in.
 This camera also boasts full HD 4k video for amazing fast pace action scenes.
 The Panasonic DMC-FZ330 has the ability to use fun automatic scene settings for the younger or more beginner photographer, and the ability to use the more manual controls for the older or more experienced photographer.